 8.3 What can I add to chicken meatballs for extra flavor?

-Consider incorporating extras like grated Parmesan cheese, chopped olives, sun-dried tomatoes, or international spices such as paprika or cumin to enhance the flavor profile of your meatballs.
+Try Parmesan cheese, chopped olives, sun-dried tomatoes, or spices like paprika or cumin for more kick.

 8.4 How long do I need to cook chicken meatballs?